KirilStrezikozin/BakeMaster-Blender-Addon/docs/pages/advanced/nolimits.rst

 Batch Name Preview
 ==================

 | BakeMaster allows you to customize the naming pattern of the output filenames in the ``Batch Name`` field in the object's Bake Output panel.
-That gives a lot of control over how baked images will be named.
-But sometimes it's hard to get an idea of what the filename will be.
+That gives a lot of control over output image naming.
+But sometimes, it's hard to get an idea of what the filename will be.
-| Luckily, there's the ``Preview Batch Name`` operator that can just do that!
+| Luckily, there's the ``Preview Batch Name`` operator that can do just that!

 .. todo:: Gif requested showing how the preview batch name operator works.

 Match Resolution
 ================

-If you have image textures in the object's materials and would like to bake maps with the same resolution, try out the ``Match Resolution`` operator.
+If you have image textures in the object's materials and want to bake maps with similar resolutions, check out the ``Match Resolution`` operator.

 .. todo:: Gif requested showing how to use the match resolution operator.

 Containers
 ==========

 A Container holds a group of objects that can share the same settings.
-It can consist of Lowpolies, Highpolies, and Cages Subcontainers that hold objects of their corresponding type.
+It can consist of Lowpolies, Highpolies, and Cages Subcontainers that carry objects of their corresponding type.

 Containers become available when `Name Matching <../start/objects.html#name-matching>`__ is enabled.

 .. admonition:: Additional features
     :class: important

-    Formed containers can be collapsed and renamed to your liking.
+    You can expand/collapse formed containers and rename them to your liking.

     .. todo:: Gif showing how to rename and collapse containers.